 Nancy Macnamara brings over five decades of education experience to the San Diego Center for Children.
 Ms. Macnamara is a graduate of Creighton University and received her Masters in Education from Ohio University.
 Her experience expands through the classroom setting as a teacher, as well as over 30 years in administration.
 Ms. Macnamara has been an administrator in California’s nonpublic schools since 2001 and has been at the San Diego Center for Children Academy since 2008.

 As principal at the Academy, Ms. Macnamara has led the nonpublic school to full accreditation from The Western Association of Schools and Colleges.
-Under her leadership, the school has also established an Intensive Reading Improvement Program, Mathematics Lab and many other unique components to help each student flourish in their academic environment.
+Under her leadership, the school has also established an Intensive Reading Improvement Program, and Mathematics Lab.
+Additionally, expanding many other unique components, such as a state-of-the-art digital music lab and music center, to help each student flourish holistically in their academic environment.

 Pamela Ross, Director of Human Resources

 Pamela Ross is a New Jersey transplant who came to San Diego Center for Children with almost 30 years of experience working for non-profit organizations.
 She spent the last 22 years with Mental Health Systems, Inc. Prior to joining the Center, Pam fulfilled the role of Human Resources Director.
 In that role, Pam took the lead in overseeing all functions of their Human Resources Department for well over 800 employees.

 Before her transition into HR, Pam served in various direct service positions for social service and behavioral health programs, ranging from residential counselor to program manager and head of service.